The Lizzie McGuire Movie (soundtrack)

-The Lizzie McGuire Movie is a soundtrack album to the 2003 film The Lizzie McGuire Movie.
+The Lizzie McGuire Movie (Original Motion Picture Soundtrack) is a soundtrack album to the 2003 film The Lizzie McGuire Movie.
 It was released on April 22, 2003, by Walt Disney Records.

 Music

 It is composed primarily of songs from (or inspired by) the film, including Hilary Duff's "Why Not" and her sister Haylie's "Girl in the Band".
-"Why Not" was released to Radio Disney on April 15, 2003.
+"Why Not" was released to Radio Disney on March 21, 2003.
 It was released in Australia and Europe on June 23, 2003.
 A version of "Why Not" featuring different lyrics in the first verse was later included on Duff's second studio album, Metamorphosis.
 Duff referred to "Why Not" as "a song that I really love.
 It's really fun, and about just letting loose, so it's really cool".

+While actor Yani Gellman played the pop singer Paolo on screen, the book Disney High revealed that the ballad version of "What Dreams Are Made Of" that appears in the movie and on the soundtrack was actually a demo recording with music producer Mark Hammond singing for Paolo and a local singer named Amy Owsley singing for Isabella.
+Hammond told author Ashley Spencer that he didn't know his version of the track would be used in the movie until he heard it at the film's premiere.

 Critical reception

 Heather Phares of AllMusic called The Lizzie McGuire Movie Soundtrack a "fun but not especially memorable soundtrack".

 Commercial performance

 Two weeks after its release, The Lizzie McGuire Movie was certified gold by the Recording Industry Association of America (RIAA) for shipments of over 500,000 copies in the United States.
 The soundtrack was number ten on the week of May 14, selling 92,900 copies, which was 30% gain over the previous week.
 The next week saw a sales decrease of 16% to 78,000 copies, despite raising two spots to number eight.
 On the week of May 28, the soundtrack remained at number eight, selling an additional 77,000 copies.
 The album has been certified platinum by the CRIA, and 2× platinum by the RIAA for selling 2,000,000 copies in the U.S.